 Sport specific information

-He was a member of the 4x100m relay team that was named the 2013 Paralympic Team of the Year by the United States Olympic Committee [USOC]. (onlineathens.com, 31 Oct 2013)
+In 2013 he was named USA Track and Field [USATF] Male Para Athlete of the Year.
+He was also a member of the 4x100m relay team that was named 2013 United States Olympic Committee [USOC] Paralympic Team of the Year. (redandblack.com, 22 Dec 2013; onlineathens.com, 31 Oct 2013)

 In 2012 he received the Athletic Association Inspiration Award from the University of Georgia. (worldoncampus.com, 08 Aug 2012)

 In 2019 he featured on the US television show 'American Ninja Warrior', where participants race to complete obstacle courses.
 "One of the producers reached out to me when they had decided they were going to be filming in Atlanta and asked if I would be interested in competing on the show.
 I had never been in a ninja gym before, but I knew the show and was a big fan, so I thought it would be a really cool opportunity to share my story and represent US Paralympics as well." (teamusa.org, 05 Jun 2019)

 |Men's 4x100 m T42-46||Final Round||2012-09-05||9999|